- Location: New York

 - Mail in your completed application and photocopies with your proofs of ID to one of the addresses below.
 Include a personal check or money order payable to “Commissioner of Motor Vehicles” for the amount of the fee.

-If you don’t have enough documents to add up to 6 points, you won’t be able to mail in your application.
+If you don’t have the proper documents , you won’t be able to mail in your application.
 You will need to bring each proof of ID that you have to your local DMV office.

 The benefit of applying for a replacement document in person is that you are issued a temporary driver’s permit, which you can use to continue driving legally while you wait for your replacement license to arrive in the mail.